ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/05_MD_post_analyses_calculation_and_summary/05_metal_analysis/README.md

 These outputs are intended to support:
 - evaluation of Mn²⁺ coordination behavior across replicas,
 - interpretation of metal-site structural stability,
+- preparation of processed summary tables,
-- and preparation of summary materials for reporting and manuscript development.
+- and generation of summary materials for reporting and manuscript development.

 ---